46,000 Amazing Place Names

 SCOTLAND

-Famous for Haggis, Bonnie Prince Charlie, Edinburgh Tattoo, kilt, Scottish regiments, salmon fishing and farming, highland cattle, red deer, golf, whisky, Caithness glass.
-Hub of the North Sea gas and oil exploration.
+Famous for Scottish Tartan and Clans, Haggis, Bonnie Prince Charlie, Edinburgh Tattoo, Kilts, Scottish Regiments, Salmon Fishing and Farming, Highland Cattle, Red Deer, Golf, Whisky, Caithness Glass.
+Hub of the North Sea Gas and Oil Exploration.

 Population